-Today's UV index in Fort Myers Beach, United States will be up to 10.4, indicating a very high level of sun exposure for the average person.
+Today's UV index in Fort Myers Beach, United States will be up to 11.1, indicating a extreme level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Fort Myers Beach is often high, especially during summer months, frequently reaching levels of 8 to 10, indicating strong ultraviolet radiation from the sun.